timholds/font-familiarity/PROJECT_NOTES.md

 - remove it and see what the patches look like on your training data and figure out why this is even there in the first place. i put that on chesterton and his fence frfr

 # V0.3.0
+Remove CRAFT from the training loop and preprocess the character patches before training so we don't have to do it every epoch.
+Takes about 10 hours to preextract that bounding boxes for a 700k dataset and each epoch takes around 20 minutes.

+### Dataset Details
-- 700k dataset of 384x384 images with .25 chance of having a background, 100 - word max per image as set in get_text_sample (bumped from 50 in v0.2.0)
+- 700k dataset of 384x384 images with .25 chance of having a background, 100 word max per image as set in get_text_sample (bumped from 50 in v0.2.0)
 - various font sizes, boldness/width, spacing/kerning, and line height
+- slight rotations
 ```
 font_size_range=(16, 80),
 weight_primary_modes=[400, 700],